LOS ANGELES: Since I started writing about Mobile DTV, readers have been asking “where can I get a receiver to monitor it?”

 Michael Hanel was kind enough to loan me a demonstration version of the atscSAM software set.
 I was able to use Decontis’ SAMalyzer application to display tables from a recording of the KXAS-TV Mobile DTV stream I made using the Mobile DTV viewer.

-Fig. 2 is a screenshot showing the main window of the SAMalyzer.
+Fig. 2 (right) is a screenshot showing the main window of the SAMalyzer.
 The box on the left has a tree view of both the ATSC and ATSC-M/H tables.
 The ones that are grayed out were not being transmitted.
 The M/H services are also displayed by IP address and port number.

 You can scroll through the file and see exactly what packets were being transmitted.
 The upper right window displays the program status.
 The lower right window displays the mobile stream transmission parameters for the file being analyzed.

 As far as I have been able to determine, the SAMalyzer only works with files.
 I was able to use it to view files I captured using record functions in the Rohde and Schwarz AEM-100 multiplexer, TSReader (recording the entire mux with all PIDs, including null packets), and, of course, the Decontis Mobile DTV Viewers.

 Fig. 3 (left) is a screenshot of the level of detail the SAMalyzer provides for the SMT (service map table).
 As I pointed out in my March TV Technology article, if the descriptors are not correct in this table, some or all receivers will have trouble decoding the stream.
 At the bottom of the screen, you can see the data in the table (in hex notation) and in ASCII.
 The window in the lower right can be set to display the selected portion of the table in hex, text or ASCII.